-A year ago, the concept of an ‘Anterior Pelvic Tilt’ was totally unknown to me (however after doing some research it is in fact a very common posture disorder).
+A year ago, the concept of an ‘Anterior Pelvic Tilt’ was totally unknown to me (however after doing some research it is, in fact, a very common posture disorder).
 I knew I had bad posture, but I was unaware that there are terms for each type of posture disorder.
 I thought each person had their own unique posture types that they were born with, and there was little one could do to change it.
-The fact that I didn’t know that posture could be corrected, goes to show how clueless I was over how the human body works.
+The fact that I didn’t know that posture could be corrected, goes to show how clueless I was about how the human body works.

 To get a greater understanding of what an anterior pelvic tilt is, I recommend watching the above video.

 What is an Anterior Pelvic Tilt and What Are The Symptoms?

 An anterior pelvic tilt is characterised by a couple of things, but the primary indicator is that the front of your pelvis will be tilted forward (which is what anterior means) and downwards.
 The main cause of an anterior pelvic tilt is from too much sitting.

 If you were to look at yourself from the side, having an anterior pelvic tilt means that the front of your pelvis will be lower than the back (the opposite being a posterior pelvic tilt).
 Imagine that a see-saw represents your pelvis.
 If you imagine looking at a see-saw from the side, someone with normal posture will have the see-saw balanced in the middle, however, someone with an anterior pelvic tilt will have the see-saw (pelvis) tipped to one side.

 It is this forward tilt of the pelvis that causes other muscle imbalances in the body.
 Since the pelvis is tilted forward, this causes the hip flexors to become increasingly short and tight, as the distance between the pelvis and the hips is shortened.
 Overtime the hip flexors will remain this way and continue to pull the front of the pelvis down.